-2022 2021 2020 2019 2018 Valuation Date: December 31, 2020 December 31, 2019 December 31, 2018 December 31, 2017 December 31, 2016 Actuarial Cost Method: Frozen Entry Age Frozen Entry Age Frozen Entry Age Frozen Entry Age Frozen Entry Age Amortization Method: Level Percent of Payroll-Closed Amortization Period Level Percent of Payroll-Closed Amortization Period Level Percent of Payroll-Closed Amortization Period Level Percent of Payroll-Closed Amortization Period Level Percent of Payroll-Closed Amortization Period Amortization Period: 30 Year closed from date of participation in WRS 30 Year closed from date of participation in WRS 30 Year closed from date of participation in WRS 30 Year closed from date of participation in WRS 30 Year closed from date of participation in WRS Asset Valuation Method: Five Year Smoothed Market (Closed) Five Year Smoothed Market (Closed) Five Year Smoothed Market (Closed) Five Year Smoothed Market (Closed) Five Year Smoothed Market (Closed) Actuarial Assumptions Net Investment Rate of Return: 5.4% 5.4% 5.4% 5.5% 5.5% Weighted based on assumed rate for: Pre-retirement: 7.0% 7.0% 7.0% 7.2% 7.2% Post-retirement: 5.0% 5.0% 5.0% 5.0% 5.0% Salary Increases Wage Inflation: 3.0% 3.0% 3.0% 3.2% 3.2% Seniority/Merit: 0.1%-5.6% 0.1%-5.6% 0.1%-5.6% 0.1%-5.6% 0.1%-5.6% Post-retirement Benefit Adjustments: 1.9% 1.9% 1.9% 2.1% 2.1% Retirement Age: Experience- based table of rates that are specific to the type of eligibility condition.
+2023 2022 2021 2020 2019 Valuation Date: December 31, 2021 December 31, 2020 December 31, 2019 December 31, 2018 December 31, 2017 Actuaria Cost Method: Frozen Entry Age Frozen Entry Age Frozen Entry Age Frozen Entry Age Frozen Entry Age Amortization Method: Level Percent of Payroll-Closed Amortization Period Level Percent of Payroll-Closed Amortization Period Level Percent of Payroll-Closed Amortization Period Level Percent of Payroll-Closed Amortization Period Level Percent of Payroll-Closed Amortization Period Amortization Period: 30 Year closed from date of participation in WRS 30 Year closed from date of participation in WRS 30 Year closed from date of participation in WRS 30 Year closed from date of participation in WRS 30 Year closed from date of participation in WRS Asset Valuation Method: Five Year Smoothed Market (Closed) Five Year Smoothed Market (C l osed) Five Year Smoothed Market (Closed) Five Year Smoothed Market (C l osed) Five Year Smoothed Market (Closed) Actuaria Assumptions Net Investment Rate of Return: 5.4% 5.4% 5.4% 5.4% 5.5% Weighted based on assumed rate for: Pre-retirement: 6.8% 7.0% 7.0% 7.0% 7.2% Post-retirement: 5.0% 5.0% 5.0% 5.0% 5.0% Salary Increases Wage Inflation: 3.0% 3.0% 3.0% 3.0% 3.2% Seniority/Merit: 0.1%-5.6% 0.1%-5.6% 0.1%-5.6% 0.1%-5.6% 0.1%-5.6% Post-retirement Benefit Adjustments: 1.7% 1.9% 1.9% 1.9% 2.1% Retirement Age: Experience- based table of rates that are specific to the type of eligibility condition.
+Last updated for the 2021 valuation pursuant to an experience study of the period 2018-2020.
+Experience- based table of rates that are specific to the type of eligibility condition.
 Last updated for the 2018 valuation pursuant to an experience study of the period 2015-2017.
 Experience- based table of rates that are specific to the type of eligibility condition.
-Last updated for the 2018 valuation pursuant to an experience study of the period 2015-2017. condition.
-Last updated for the 2018 valuation pursuant to an Experience- based table of rates that are specific to the type of eligibility condition.
-Last updated for the 2015 valuation pursuant to an experience study of the period 2012 - 2014.
+Last updated for the 2018 valuation pursuant to an experience study of the period 2015-2017.
 Experience- based table of rates that are specific to the type of eligibility condition.
+Last updated for the 2018 valuation pursuant to an experience study of the period 2015 - 2017.
+Experience- based table of rates that are specific to the type of eligibility condition.
 Last updated for the 2015 valuation pursuant to an experience study of the period 2012 - 2014.
-Martelity Wisconsin 2018 Mortality Table.
-The rates based on actual WRS experience adjusted for future mortality improvements using the MP-2018 fully generational improvement scale (multiplied by Wisconsin 2018 Mortality Table.
-The rates based on actual WRS experience adjusted for future mortality improvements using the MP-2018 fully generational improvement scale (multiplied by Wisconsin 2018 Mortality Table.
-The rates based on actual WRS experience adjusted for future mortality improvements using the MP-2018 fully generational improvement scale (multiplied by Wisconsin 2012 Mortality Table.
-The rates based on actual WRS experience adjusted for future mortality improvements using the MP-2015 fully generational improvement scale (multiplied Wisconsin 2012 Mortality Table.
-The rates based on actual WRS experience adjusted for future mortality improvements using the MP-2015 fully generational improvement scale (multiplied Mortality: 60%).
-60%).
-60%). by 50%). by 50%).
+Mortality: 2020 WRS Experience Tables.
+The rates based on actual WRS experience adjusted for future mortality improvements using the MP-2021 fully generational improvement scale from a base year of 2010.
+Wisconsin 2018 Mortality Table.
+The rates based on actual WRS experience adjusted for future mortality improvements using the MP-2018 fully generational improvement scale (multiplied by 60%).
+Wisconsin 2018 Mortality Table.
+The rates based on actual WRS experience adjusted for future mortality improvements using the MP-2018 fully generational improvement scale (multiplied by 60%).
+Wisconsin 2018 Mortality Table.
+The rates based on actual WRS experience adjusted for future mortality improvements using the MP-2018 fully generational improvement scale (multiplied by 60%).
+Wisconsin 2012 Mortality Table.
+The rates based on actual WRS experience adjusted for future mortality improvements using the MP-2015 fully generational improvement scale (multiplied by 50%).

-[&]quot;No post-retirement adjustment is guaranteed.
+No post-retirement adjustment is guaranteed.
 Actual adjustments are based on recognized investment return, actuarial experience, and other factors.
 Value is the assumed annual adjustment based on the investment return assumption and the post-retirement discount rate.